Did you know?

-Meg Lanning is a superstar of women’s cricket.
-Despite her young age, the Commonwealth Bank Southern Stars captain has made a big impact at both domestic and international level.
+Meg Lanning is a cricket superstar.
+Despite her young age, the Australian captain has made a big impact at both domestic and international level.

 Lanning finished as the third-highest run scorer at the 2012 ICC Women’s World Twenty20 in Sri Lanka andwas rewarded with selection in the Team of the Tournament.
 Her results also saw her become the first player to score over 30 runs in five consecutive T20 internationals.

 Lanning enjoyed a record-breaking season in 2012-13 at international, domestic and club level.
 In December 2012 at the age of 20 she broke the record for the fastest 50 and fastest 100 in an ODI by an Australian female cricketer.

 She required only 23 balls to reach her half-century, then went on to notch her ton from just 45 balls.
 Her knock included 18 fours and three sixes and saw her overtake Karen Rolton on the honour roll, who took 57 balls to reach the milestone in 2000.

 While playing for Victoria in the WNCL earlier that season Lanning broke the record for the highest individual score in a WNCL match when she hit 175, including 27 boundaries, against the ACT Meteors; once again eclipsing Rolton (173).